tsdlrh/GHM_paddle/README.md

         self.loss_weight = loss_weight

     def forward(self, pred, target, label_weight, *args, **kwargs):
+        """ Args:
+            pred (float tensor of size [batch_num, class_num]):
+                The direct prediction of classification fc layer. target (float tensor of size [batch_num, class_num]):
+                Binary class target for each sample.
+            label_weight (float tensor of size [batch_num, class_num]):
+                the value is 1 if the sample is valid and 0 if ignored.
+        Returns:
+            The gradient harmonized loss.
+        """
         if not self.use_sigmoid:
             raise NotImplementedError
         # the target should be binary class label